QuarkNerd/blog/dgorst/_posts/2014-07-18-frp-with-bacon-and-d3.md

     var text = svg.selectAll("text.edit-text").data(latestEdit);

     text.transition()
-        .duration(updateTransitionDuration)
+        .duration(textUpdateTransitionDuration)
         .style("fill-opacity", 1e-6)
         .transition()
-        .duration(updateTransitionDuration)
+        .duration(textUpdateTransitionDuration)
         .style("fill-opacity", 1)
         .text(function (d) { return d; });
 }
 {% endhighlight %}

 When we receive a new edit event, we update the text element to display it.
-To improve the look and feel of the change, we apply fade transitions to the text.
-It first of all fades out the old text, then fades in the new one.
+We apply the same fade transitions as we did for the new user text element.

 Earlier, we defined a stream to filter out edit events from the main stream.
 Let's update that to refresh our text element when new edit events are received.

 {% highlight javascript %}
 editStream.onValue(function(results) {
-    updateEditText([results.content]);
+    updateEditText(["Last edit: " + results.content]);
 });
 {% endhighlight %}